aaowens/PSID.jl/README.md

 This package provides the following features:
 1. Automatically labels missing values by searching the value labels from the codebook for strings like "NA", "Inap.", or "Missing".
-2. Tries to produce consistent value labels across years for categotical variables.
+2. Tries to produce consistent value labels across years for categorical variables.
 This is difficult because the labels in the PSID sometimes change between years.
 This package uses an algorithm to try to harmonize the labels when possible by removing common subsets.
 For example, in one year race is labeled as "Asian" but in the next year it is "Asian, Pacific Islander".
 The first is a subset of the second, so the final label will be "Asian, Pacific Islander".
 When this is not possible, the final label will be "A or B or C" for however many incomparable labels were found.
 3. Matches the individuals across time to produce a panel with consistent (ID, year) keys and their associated variables.
 4. Produces consistent individual or spouse variables for individuals.
 In the input JSON file, you must indicate whether a variable is family level, household head level, or household spouse level.
 The final output will have variables of the form `VAR_family`, `VAR_ind`, or `VAR_spouse`.
 When the individual is a household head, `VAR_ind` will come from the household head version of that variable, and `VAR_spouse` will come from the household spouse version.
 If the individual is a household spouse, it is the reverse.
 Both individuals will get all family level variables.
 5. It's easiest to track individuals, but this package also produces a consistent family ID by treating a family as a combination of head and spouse (if spouse exists).
 If you keep only household heads and drop years before 1970, (famid, year) should be an ID.